TmxHazard/TmxHazard/README.md

 - 👋 Hi, I’m @TmxHazard
 - 👀 I’m interested in cybersecurity and hacking
-- 🌱 I’m currenty doing engineeing
+- 🌱 I’m currently doing engineering
-- 💞️ I’m looking to collaborate on anykind of projects
+- 💞️ I’m looking to collaborate on any kind of project based on cybersecurity applications and app development
-- 📫 How to reach me adithyadabbara44@gmail.com
+- 📫 How to reach me adithyadabbara@gmail.com

 <!---
 TmxHazard/TmxHazard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.